leewallen/hello-service-with-loadtest/README.md

 The hello service will be accessible on any node in the cluster via port 32123 because we used the NodePort service type.

-Build and deploy the load test JMeter docker container and instances:
+### Build and deploy the load test JMeter docker container and instances

 1. Go into `deploy-jmeter`
 2. Run `./build-docker.sh`